Have your say

 One Newport PSB is committed to actively seeking the views and opinions of residents about all policies and decisions made, and about how we can make improvements in the future.

-To support the PSB and its partners to take a joined-up approach to engagement and to encourage local communities to take part, a One Newport Engagement & Participation Strategy had been produced.
+To support the PSB and its partners to take a joined-up approach to engagement and to encourage local communities to take part, a One Newport Engagement and Participation Strategy had been produced.

 Involve Newport Citizens Panel